Battle of the Saw: Manoeuvres

 The rebel situation was not sustainable, as their large army in Tunis was running out of supplies.
 The bulk of their force was despatched to prevent Hamilcar's raids and, ideally, destroy his army.
 Spendius was a general of this expedition; Autaritus and a certain Zarzas, whose background is unknown, were either co-commanders or senior subordinate generals.
 The Carthaginians were probably organised in three divisions: one under Hamilcar, one under his senior subordinate general Hannibal, and the third a strong cavalry force commanded by Naravas.

 The rebels succeeded in driving off Hamilcar's force, and so opened up a route for supplies to reach both themselves and their comrades in Tunis, but the primary sources do not state how this was accomplished.
 The rebel field army marched out and Hamilcar pulled his divisions together and followed them into the Tunisian uplands.
 As in the previous year, the rebels mostly kept to higher and rougher terrain, where the Carthaginian elephants and cavalry could not operate effectively, and harassed the Carthaginian army.
 They hoped to cause the Carthaginians supply problems and either lure them onto ground of the rebels' choice where their greater numbers of infantry could tell or isolate one of the Carthaginian divisions and defeat it in detail.
 This plan is described by the historian Dexter Hoyos as "extraordinarily risky tactics".

 The primary sources give a confusing account of the subsequent months-long campaign of manoeuvre, with ambushes, traps, stratagems and much marching and counter-marching.
 Both sides had mixed fortunes, each losing some of the clashes and suffering losses in men killed, wounded and taken prisoner.
 Broadly this was to the rebels' advantage, if they could keep their army intact the Carthaginian strength would shrink; they had no need, nor desire, to risk a pitched battle.
 The rebels could more readily afford a battle of attrition.
-Hamilcar on the other hand was under pressure to both bring the campaign to a rapid conclusion and to not be drawn too far from his base at Carthage.
-Hamilcar had the advantages of his soldiers being – on average – more experienced, his elephants, his cavalry, and his own greater experience as a general.
+Hamilcar, in contrast, was under pressure to both bring the campaign to a rapid conclusion and to not be drawn too far from his base at Carthage.
+Hamilcar had the advantages of his soldiers being – on average – more experienced, his elephants and cavalry, and his own greater experience as a general.
 He had been almost continuously in command of an army for a decade, while the rebel generals had at best experience as junior officers – Spendius was an escaped slave turned ordinary soldier.
 The rebel commanders led an effective campaign, but they could not match Hamilcar's experience.
 In keeping with the savage nature of the war Hamilcar had all prisoners executed, whenever possible by being trampled to death by elephants.
 This had the counter-productive effect of encouraging the rebels to fight on, even in the most trying of circumstances.
 The rebels spared, but enslaved, any Carthaginians captured.